ganorberg/data-structures-javascript/README.md

 ## Testing

-This library is 100% black box tested with 400+ unit tests.
+This library is 100% black box tested with 500+ unit tests.
 This means the test suite covers the public API and ignores implementation details (like private methods), which would lead to brittle tests and unnecessary re-work over time.

 Unit tests follow AAA testing pattern (Arrange -> Act -> Assert).

-If you would like to run the test suite, simply clone this repo, run `npm install` then run `npm test`.
+If you would like to run the test suite after cloning the repo, run `npm install` then `npm test`.

 ## Technical decisions:
 - prefer descriptive, verbose identifiers
-- prefer extra space to improve time complexity
+- prefer using extra space to improve time complexity
 - prefer iterative solutions over simple recursion
 - prefer multiple recursion if algorithm naturally branches
 - prefer throwing errors over silently failing on incorrect inputs and edge cases